 In a large soup pot or Dutch oven, saute the onions, garlic, carrots, and celery in olive oil.

 Then add the potatoes, chickpeas, vegetable broth, lemon juice, and oregano.
 Bring to a low boil, reduce the heat, and simmer until the potatoes are tender when pierced with a fork.

 Season with salt and pepper, to taste, and enjoy.
 I like to garnish the bowls of soup with a little fresh parsley for color and additional flavor, but this is optional.

-While chickpea soup is delicious on its own as a complete meal, you can also enjoy it with a sandwich or salad.
-I particularly like it with Green Pepper Salad, Mediterranean Cauliflower Salad, or a simple green salad with Dijon Mustard Dressing.
+While Chickpea Potato Soup is delicious on its own as a complete meal, you can also enjoy it with a sandwich or salad.
+I particularly like it with green pepper and tomato salad, Mediterranean cauliflower salad, or a simple green salad with Dijon mustard dressing.